PyMamba/mamba-framework/docs/development/view.rst

             super(DummyController, self).__init__()
             self.template = templating.Template(controller=self)

-When we pass ``self`` as the ``controller`` argument to the constructor we are telling mamba to look for templates also in the controller templates directory.
+When we pass ``self`` as the ``controller`` argument to the constructor we are telling Mamba to look for templates also in the controller templates directory.
 Every template that is inside this directory hides whatever other template that is located in the general templates directory (``application/view/templates``) that has the same name.

 The controller templates directory
 ----------------------------------